earthly/website/blog/_posts/2023-10-24-create-python-package.md

 ## Round Trip Testing

-And with that, our package is on pypi.
-We can test it by removing our on package and reinstalling from pypi:
+And with that, our package is on PyPI.
+We can test it by removing our on package and reinstalling from PyPI:

 ~~~{.bash caption=">_"}
 pip uninstall mergefast --yes